Origin Story #3: Part 1

 “It’s a reflex.”
 She replies, her voice emotionless.
 “Just forget it even happened.”

 “Ok, yes.
 Right.
 I can do that.”
-I say breathlessly.
+I say breathlessly confirming it to myself.
 “Forget that you can… turn invisible… any time you want.”

 She turns to me and throws me another glare.
 “Should I ask for another guard?
 You seem pretty unqualified.”